Size16 feet (4.9 m) in length

 - Seals, sea otters, sharks, and large fish are the predominant predators of the giant Pacific octopus.

-- Giant Pacific octopus is an intelligent animal with a well-developed brain.
+- The giant Pacific octopus is an intelligent animal with a well-developed brain.
 In laboratory tests and aquariums, it has been able to solve mazes very quickly and can unscrew jar lids to retrieve food inside.

 - It has acute vision and a sensitive sense of taste in its suckers.

-- Giant Pacific octopus lives longer than other species of octopus.
-Males live about 4 years and females about 3.5 years.
+- The giant Pacific octopus lives longer than other species of octopus.
+Males live about 5 years and females about 3.5 years.

 - At rest, the octopus’ skin is smooth with a reddish-brown coloration.
 When it becomes excited, it can quickly change the color and texture of its skin by contracting skin cells filled with pigment.
 This ability allows it to camouflage itself when hunting prey.
 It is also a major method of avoiding predators.